DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Expectation-Maximization Approach

 However, these approximations all rely on the assumption that $\qm_\theta(X_0=\cdot|X_t=x)$ is close to a Gaussian distribution.
 This assumption may not hold for general diffusion priors, which are highly multi-modal.
 Therefore, errors in these approximation schemes can be difficult to control.
 Furthermore, even when the learned diffusion prior $\qm_\theta$ is close to the ground truth, the posterior distribution of $X|Y$ (obtained by approximating the score $\nabla_{x} \log \qm_\theta(X_t=x|Y)$) might not accurately represent the true conditional distribution $\qm_\theta(X|Y)$ under the diffusion prior $q_\theta(X)$.

-Additionally, the moment matching techniques of \citet{rozet2024learning} are rather sophisticated and specialized to the linear corruption process.
-For general forward channels with non-linear transformations, calculating the score $\nabla_x \log \qm_\theta(Y|X_t=x)$ can be challenging even under the Gaussian approximation assumption.
+Additionally, the moment matching techniques of \citet{rozet2024learning} are rather sophisticated and specialized to \cref{eq:linear-corr}.
+For general likelihood with non-linear transformations, calculating the score $\nabla_x \log \qm_\theta(Y|X_t=x)$ can be challenging even under the Gaussian approximation assumption.